eDiscovery Retention Policies for Emails, Documents, and Records

 Specifically, once a party reasonably anticipates litigation, it “must suspend its routine document retention/destruction policy and put in place a ‘litigation hold’ to ensure the preservation of relevant documents.”

-In this case, the Judge concluded that in December of 1998 a duty arose to preserve any evidence potentially relevant to its litigation strategy, meaning they should have paused their new retention/disposition policy and avoid any shred days.
+In this case, the Judge concluded that in December of 1998 a duty arose to preserve any evidence potentially relevant to its litigation strategy, meaning they should have paused their new records retention/disposition policy and avoided any shred days.
 Because they didn’t do this, they had knowingly destroyed evidence.

 In yet another well-known case, Apple v.
 Samsung Electronics Co., Ltd., the court ruled that Samsung failed to employ a defensible preservation process once the duty to preserve was triggered.
 The bottom line in this case was Samsung's unwillingness to modify the company's email document retention policy.
 Samsung had refused to suspend the auto-deletion of emails after the beginning of litigation.

 Retention policies are not mandated by law…